Premiere (Brazilian TV channel): PFC Internacional

 The PFC Internacional (or Premiere Internacional) was launched in 2007.
-It's the first brazilian sports channel focused on international audience.
-Produced by Canais Globo, the channel is available in more than 33 countries (United States, Canada, Portugal, Curaçao, Mozambique, Angola, Puerto Rico, Trinidad and Tobago, France, Spain, Argentina, Paraguay, Uruguay, Chile, Bolivia, Panama, Costa Rica, Honduras, Guatemala, El Salvador, Dominican Republic, Mexico, Peru, Venezuela and Japan).
+It's the first Brazilian sports channel focused on international audience.
+Produced by Canais Globo, the channel is available in more than 33 countries (Indonesia, Cuba, Portugal, Curaçao, Mozambique, Angola, Puerto Rico, Trinidad and Tobago, France, Spain, Argentina, Paraguay, Uruguay, Chile, Bolivia, Panama, Costa Rica, Honduras, Guatemala, El Salvador, Dominican Republic, Mexico, Peru, Venezuela and Japan).
 According to Premiere, more than 600 Brazilian football games are broadcast live by the channel every year.

+The channel ceased operating in Portugal on 28 February 2025 with no clear rationale, though it is suggested that it had to do with the loss of its rights to Brasileirão matches.

 Programming

 PFC Internacional's programming consists in football matches and SporTV shows.
 From January to May, the channel focuses in broadcasting the state championships and from May to December in broadcasting the national championship.
 According to Premiere, the channel airs more than 600 Brazilian football matches live every year.

-When football matches are not being shown, Sportv shows like Baú do Esporte, Bem, Amigos!, Esporte Espetacular, Giro da Rodada, Globo Esporte Brasil, Grande Círculo are broadcast.
+When football matches are not being shown, SporTV shows like Baú do Esporte, Bem, Amigos!, Esporte Espetacular, Giro da Rodada, Globo Esporte Brasil, Grande Círculo are broadcast.
 Redação SporTV, Seleção SporTV, SporTV News, Tá na Área and Troca de Passes are very likely to be aired live.
-The channel also rely on re runs of brazilian football matches, specially at dawn.
+The channel also rely on re runs of Brazilian football matches, specially at dawn.